CDCgov/prime-simplereport-site/_pages/getting-started/organizations-and-testing-facilities/where-does-simplereport-work.md

 ## Where SimpleReport is live

-If you're in one of these states or territories, review our instructions on [how to sign up for SimpleReport](/getting-started/organizations-and-testing-facilities/onboard-your-organization/) then get started.
+If you report to one of these states or territories, review our instructions on [how to sign up for SimpleReport](/getting-started/organizations-and-testing-facilities/onboard-your-organization/) then get started.

 - Alabama
 - Alaska